RISC-V processor presentation:

 There are also a number of commercial implementations now available as well that can integrated to form the basis of System-on-Chip designs.
 For example SiFive are a well-known supplier and integrator of RISC-V devices.

-Cerberus have developed their own implementation of the RISC-V ISA (a 32-bit RV32IM class) that is focussed on security.
+Cerberus have developed their own implementation of the RISC-V ISA (a 32-bit RV32IM class) that is focussed on security as part of an academic research project.

 You can find the PDF of the presentation here